 About Dr. Carlo

 Dr. Carlo Carandang is a psychiatrist, anxiety and depression expert, and founder of AnxietyBoss.com.
-He has seen patients with anxiety and depression for over 15 years.
-Dr. Carlo has been a Fellow of the American Psychiatric Association since 2010, was Board Certified in Psychiatry in 2002, and has been licensed as a physician in Washington State since 1998.
+Dr. Carlo had treated patients with anxiety and depression for over 15 years.
 He is also a data scientist focused on machine learning and AI, especially for healthcare applications.